Open to senior operations & Chief of Staff roles

 From managers, peers, and cross-functional partners who’ve worked alongside me.

-1. “Nacim excels at building process, policy, and data insights to capture key reporting metrics, identify trends, and operationalize systems to improve quality.
-I would highly recommend Nacim to build a quality department or team.”
+1. “Nacim excels at building process, policy, and data insights — operationalizing systems to improve quality.
+I’d highly recommend her to build a quality department or team.”

 Lorrie Evans · VP of Care Operations · managed me directly at Brightline